ojaraa/requirement-analysis/README.md

 3. **Scope Definition:** Clearly defines the scope of the project, which helps in preventing scope creep.
 4. **Cost and Time Estimation:** Facilitates accurate estimation of project cost, resources, and time.

-## Key Activities in Requirement Analysis
+## Key Activities in Requirement Analysis.
 1. **Requirement Gathering**
   - Interviews: Conducting interviews with stakeholders to gather detailed information about their needs and expectations.
   - Surveys/Questionnaires: Distributing surveys to collect requirements from a larger audience.